Heart of a Book

 ★★★★★

 I absolutely loved WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations!
 It completely changed my perspective on webgpu.
 At first I wasn't sure about visualization, but by chapter 3 I was completely hooked.
-The way the author explains Computers & Technology is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in simulation.
-What I appreciated most was how the book made wgsl feel so accessible.
+The way the author explains graphics is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in programming.
+What I appreciated most was how the book made Web Development & Design feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★